tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/define-script.md

 There are 3 variations of Sequencer Scripts.
 These variations are based the way the Script gets executed.
 The variations are:

-- Handler Oriented Script
+- Handler-Oriented Script
-- State Machine Oriented Script (FSM Script)
+- State Machine-Oriented Script (FSM Script)
 - Reusable Script

 ## Handler-Oriented Script